The contribution of inflammation to outcomes in hearing loss.

 A percentage of people experiencing hearing loss due to changes within their cochleae are recipients of cochlear implants.
 These devices are designed to transduce sounds from the outside world to the auditory pathways within the cochlea and brain.
 A small number of these individuals with partial hearing loss, may receive a slightly different, electroacoustic, implant.
 These implants replace the missing function in part of the cochlea that has lost the ability to respond to sound and allow the residual hearing to remain functional.
 In both implant groups a subset of patients do not do as well as anticipated, we have a multi-centre study underway to explore the contribution of inflammation to this variation in outcome.

 The growing burden of neurological disease is driving a need to develop new routes for selective drug delivery to the central nervous system.
 We have developed targeted engineered nanoparticles for drug delivery.
 We use organic nanoparticles capable of delivering several different cargo types (hydrophilic, hydrophobic, and protein).
 These are being tested in vitro, and in vivo.

-Nanotoxicology – airborne particulates
+Nanotoxicology – airborne exhaust particulates

-Academic unit: Clinical and Experimental Sciences
+Clinical and Experimental Sciences Academic Units

 Promoting tissue regeneration by carrying drugs and molecules directly to stem cells.